Kyle Stanley rallies to win Phoenix Open - Golf News

 Send to a friend

-SCOTTSDALE, Ariz.
-(AP) For the second straight week, a PGA Tour event ended with Kyle Stanley in tears.
-This time, they were tears of joy.

-Taking advantage of Spencer Levin's final-round meltdown, Stanley rebounded from a devastating loss at Torrey Pines to win the Phoenix Open on Sunday, overcoming an eight-stroke deficit in a comeback as unlikely as his collapse a week ago.
+Taking advantage of Levin's final-round meltdown, Stanley rebounded from a devastating loss to win the Phoenix Open on Sunday, overcoming an eight-stroke deficit in a comeback as unlikely as his collapse last week at Torrey Pines.

+"I really feel for him, experiencing that,'' Stanley said about Levin, echoing what Brandt Snedeker said about Stanley last week.

+"You don't want to wish that upon anybody.
+He's a very good player.
+Way too good of a player to not bounce back or recover.''

 "You go from a very low point to a high point,'' Stanley said.
 "I'm not sure I expected to maybe recover this quickly. ...
 I think the biggest challenge was seeing if I could put last week behind me.
 I think I did.''

-Stanley closed with a bogey-free 6-under 65, holing a 4-foot par putt on the par-4 18th to finish at 15-under 269 - a stroke ahead of playing partner Ben Crane and two ahead of Levin.

-Levin, six strokes ahead entering the round and seven in front after one hole, shot a 75.
+Levin, six strokes ahead entering the round and seven in front after one hole, shot a 75 to finish two strokes behind Stanley.

 "It just wasn't my day, obviously,'' Levin said.
 "But I gave it away, simple as that.
 You have a six-shot lead and lose, you gave it away.
 My hat's off to Kyle.
 He played a great round.
 He went and got it.
 But if you've got a six-shot lead and don't win, then I think it's on the player with the lead, for sure.''